-MICHIGAN STATE UNIVERSITY MINOR IN ENTREPRENEURSHIP AND INNOVATION prospective courses for inclusion as electives for this minor.
-Further details can be found at the URL at the left.

-ELECTIVE COURSE REVIEW FORM
+MICHIGAN STATE UNIVERSITY MINOR IN ENTREPRENEURSHIP AND INNOVATION ELECTIVE COURSE REVIEW FORM

 The Minor in Entrepreneurship and Innovation (E&I) is available to any undergraduate student at Michigan State University.
 The 15 credit-hour minor has two tracks: a general track and a social innovation track.
 The minor requires students to take nine credit-hours of electives.
-This form is used to evaluate
+This form is used to evaluate prospective courses for inclusion as electives for this minor.
+Further details can be found at https://eship.msu.edu.

-The E&I program at MSU embodies the entrepreneurial mindset principles espoused by the Network for Teaching Entrepreneurship1.
+The E&I program at MSU embodies the entrepreneurial mindset principles espoused by the Network for Teaching Entrepreneurship.
 Elective courses must contribute in significant ways to one or more of these principles.
 Please complete the following questions to identify which of these principles the proposed course contributes to, and, using as succinct examples as possible, demonstrate how the course makes this contribution.